PeterLinX/Introduction-to-Neo/en/FAQ.md

 9. I can't see my Neo in my wallet?

-   Firstly, you can check your balance if it's right on blockchain browser of the Neo.
-You have to wait your wallet fully synced.
-If your wallet is fully synced, then:
+   1. you can check your balance if it's right on blockchain browser of the Neo. (http://antcha.in or https://antchain.xyz/)

+   2. You have to wait your wallet fully synced.
+If your wallet is fully synced, and there is still no Neo in your wallet, then:

       A. PC client: Re-index your wallet.

       B. Web or App client: Refresh your browser(Win: Ctrl+F5, Mac: Command+shift+r).
-I

    ​

 10. For Mac user, how could I claim Neo Gas(antcoins)?

   For now Mac user cannot claim Neo Gas.
 However, Neo Gas will be generated automatically as long as you keep them in your address.

   ​

 11. If I keep my Neo in exchange how could I get my Neo Gas(antcoins)?